From a distant Scandinavian-influenced past, through Imperial Russian domination

 spaces.
 Weds-Sat, 10pm ‘til late!
 Dodge the fag-hags, though; plus quite a few

 straight boys in tow, especially Saturdays!
-At which time, you might be better off at

 To “take airs” stop off at Lukiskiu Square (near the KGB Museum), en route; Kalnu